Homeschool On The Farm

 Cost & Registration

-Tuition is $265 per student for our next fall session.
+Tuition ranges from $215 to $365 per student depending on the program.
 Space is limited, and sessions typically fill quickly.

 Homeschool On The Farm: FAQs